intel-retail/automated-vending/docs_src/automated-checkout-services/micro_services.md

 # Other Microservices

-The Automated Checkout reference design utilizes three services that expose REST API endpoints.
-These three services handle business logic for the Automated Checkout reference design, and are somewhat generic in their design patterns, so for the purposes of the reference design, we simply refer to them  "microservices".
+The Automated Checkout reference implementation utilizes three services that expose REST API endpoints.
+These three services handle business logic for the Automated Checkout reference implementation, and are somewhat generic in their design patterns, so for the purposes of the reference implementation, we simply refer to them  "microservices".

 ## List of microservices